solo-io/gloo/docs/content/installation/gloo_federation.md

 glooctl install federation --license-key <LICENSE_KEY>
 ```

-Make sure to change the placeholder `<LICENSE_KEY>` to the license key you have procured for Gloo Edge Federation.
+Make sure to change the placeholder `<LICENSE_KEY>` to the license key you have procured for Gloo Edge Enterprise.

 The installation will create the necessary Kubernetes components for running Gloo Edge Federation.